OpenDataology/website/content/en/docs/components/pipelines/sdk/build-pipeline.md

 ## Understanding pipelines

-A Kubeflow pipeline is a portable and scalable definition of an ML workflow, based on containers.
+A OpenDataology pipeline is a portable and scalable definition of an ML workflow, based on containers.
 A pipeline is composed of a set of input parameters and a list of the steps in this workflow.
 Each step in a pipeline is an instance of a component, which is represented as an instance of